Photo Credit: by Hernán Piñera, flickr.com

 While traveling, you’ll want to practice the same safety measures you do at home -- for example, wearing a mask and practicing proactive hygiene -- but you’ll also want to take things a step further by sanitizing your surroundings and only visiting hotels and restaurants that have strict safety protocols in place.

 You should also boost your immune system before, during, and after your trip through healthy eating, ample sleep, exercise, and vitamins.
 Nutrazul tablets are a great way to boost your vitamin C intake, and you can even make a fizzy, citrusy “quarantini” out of them.
+Vitamin C supplements the importance of Zinc supplementation which helps limit the risk of colds.
+Also add fresh air is a good reason to travel by road due to the air serving as a way to clear out virus/dilute them.

 Where you can (and can’t) travel right now